 - You open a leveraged long or short position using initial margin.

-- Price moves; your unrealised P&L credits or debits your margin balance in real time.
+- Price moves, and your unrealised P&L adjusts your margin balance in real time.

-- If equity drops below the maintenance margin, liquidation is usually triggered automatically.
+- If equity drops below the maintenance margin, liquidation is automatically triggered.

-- The exchange closes all or part of the position at market to prevent a deficit.
+- The exchange closes all or part of the position at market to prevent a negative balance.

-This is essentially how does liquidation work in crypto, where exchanges act to manage risk when positions go against traders.
+This explains how does liquidation work in crypto, where exchanges automatically manage risk when leveraged positions move against traders.

 Crypto Liquidation in Futures Trading

-On Pi42, you trade perpetual futures in INR (Crypto-INR pairs), meaning your margin and P&L remain in rupees.
-This avoids stablecoin conversions and foreign-currency friction.
+On Pi42, you trade perpetual futures in INR (Crypto-INR pairs), meaning your margin and profit or loss remain in rupees without requiring stablecoin conversions.

 Why Does Crypto Liquidation Happen?